Ray's Drive In

 Ray’s Drive In is located at 420 North Timberland Drive in Lufkin.

-Ray’s Drive In is open from 10 a.m. to 9 p.m.
-Mondays to Thursdays, and they’re open 10 a.m. to 10 p.m. on Fridays and Saturdays.
+Their regular business hours (not in effect right now) are 10 a.m. to 9 p.m.
+Mondays to Thursdays, and 10 a.m. to 10 p.m. on Fridays and Saturdays.
 They’re closed on Sundays.

 Stay up to date on all things The East Texas Weekend!